 The Miracle Garden is the breeding ground for the Miracle Series: unique artworks developed from the garden, which will appear on billboards across the city at various moments through its seasons.
 In addition, the garden is open daily to the public.
 There’s an array of the most spectacular flowers in bloom all year round.

 The realisation of this last point wouldn’t be possible without the green fingers of an enthusiastic team of local residents.
 They take care of all the daily upkeep and practical maintenance.
-And as for the future: if the local council give the go-ahead, the garden will be further enriched with an impressive greenhouse designed especially for this art project by Studio Müller van Tol.

 The Miracle Garden is made possible with the generous support of Let it Grow, the Mondriaan Fund, the Amsterdam Fund for the Arts, Prins Bernhard Cultuur Fonds, Tijl Fonds and the Amsterdam City Council.
 We are also grateful for the support of Bollenburcht, FloraMedia, JUB Holland, Van Hemert & Co Zaden and NijssenTuin.